 Sugar shack hours

-Cabane à Sucre Arthur-Raymond is open daily from February 27 to April 24, 2016.
-Meals are served from 11 am to 8 pm on Monday through Saturday and from 10 am to 8 pm on Sunday.
+Cabane à Sucre Arthur-Raymond is open daily from late February to the end of April.
+Meals are served from 11 am to 8 pm on Monday through Saturday and from 10 am to 8 pm on Sunday in the dining room.
+You can also order take-out meals from the Express Sugar Shack menu.

 Prices for the maple feast are: adults $18.50, children, ages 6-12 $10 and kids, ages 2-5 $7 on Monday to Thursday and Friday lunch.
 Meal prices are adults $22.50, children, ages 6-12 $12 and kids, ages 2-5 $7 on Friday evenings, Saturdays, Sundays and holidays.
 All taxes are included.